South Moreton: Manors

-Churches
+Church and Chapel

 The Church of England parish church of Saint John the Baptist at Bethesda, with its possibly Saxon doorway, stands by ancient earthworks at the southwestern edge of the village, by a ford on the former pilgrim route from the Downs to Dorchester.
 The church holds services only on major feast days and a few other occasions.
 Weddings, funerals and baptisms are also held by arrangement.
 The parish is part of the Churn Benefice, along with the neighbouring parishes of North Moreton, Aston Tirrold, Aston Upthorpe, Blewbury, Hagbourne, and Upton.

-South Moreton has a Strict Baptist chapel which has three services a week.
+In a central position on the High Street, South Moreton has a Strict Baptist chapel which has three services a week.

 Character and amenities

-There are a few large old houses on the High Street, some newer cottages at the east of the village, modern social housing to the West, and some 17th-century cottages between, many thatched.
+There are a few large old houses on the High Street, some newer cottages at the east of the village, modern social housing to the west, and some 17th-century cottages between, many thatched.
 The largest house in South Moreton is The Hall, very close to the Huse.
 It is the last working farm in the village.
 Much Victorian history of the village is recorded in The Rector's Book, handwritten around 1905 from memories extending to 1845.
-It is now deposited in the Berkshire County Archives at Reading.
+It is now deposited in the Berkshire County Archives in Reading.

-Amenities

-South Moreton has a pub, a school, a church and a chapel, but no longer a shop or village hall, and both the Moretons Cricket Club ("MCC"!) and the North & South Moreton Women's Institute are now based in North Moreton.
+South Moreton has a school, a community-owned pub, a church and a chapel.

 School

-South Moreton School, 200 yards east of Gothic Lodge on the High Street, is a County Primary School. with an attached pre-School.
+South Moreton School, 200 yd from the former village school, is a county primary school. with an attached pre-School.

+Community pub

+The Crown Inn is the only surviving public house in the village.
+Formerly owned by Wadworth Brewery, it was saved from demolition and redevelopment in the late 2010s by the South Moreton Community Benefit Society who lobbied the district council to designate the building as an Asset of Community Value and reject a planning application to convert it to housing.
+The society fundraised to buy the pub, and reopened it in May 2019 as a community pub.

+At the time of the building of the Great Western Railway, the fit young "navvies" (originally "navigators") offered cash for lodgings, so many more of the village cottages were opened as public houses.
+The only one which still bears its name from that time is The Anchor on the road to the Astons, now extensively rebuilt.